-If you are suffering from a cracked tooth, tooth loss, or tooth pain, you may benefit from having a restoration solution that will restore or enhance your smile and provide you with a healthy and strong oral structure.
+If you are suffering from a cracked tooth, tooth loss, or tooth pain, you may benefit from having dental restorations that will restore or enhance your smile and provide you with a healthy and strong oral structure.

 - Fillings, inlays, and onlays are the most common type of dental restoration.
 Teeth can be filled with gold, silver amalgam, or tooth-colored plastic materials called composite resin fillings.